Fairy martin: Behaviour

 Fairy martins breed from August through to January in colonies usually of a few tens of nests, but the largest known site had 700 nests.
 Nests are constructed in natural holes in dead trees, riverbanks, cliff faces or rock crevices, but increasingly in artificial sites on bridges, in culverts and pipes, and on buildings.

-The nest is a retort or bottle shaped structure, made from up to 1,000 mud pellets and lined with dried grasses and feathers.
+The nest is a retort- or bottle-shaped structure, made from up to a thousand mud pellets and lined with dried grasses and feathers.
 The bowl is about 15 cm in diameter, and the entrance tunnel is 5–30 cm long.
 The nests in a colony are clustered together.
 Both sexes build the nest and share incubation and care of the young.

 The clutch is usually four, sometimes five, reddish-brown speckled white eggs, and this species is often double or triple brooded.

 The fairy martin feeds high in the air on flying insects, usually in large flocks.
 Fairy martins have a slow fluttering flight and feed higher than welcome swallows.
 They will also feed on insect swarms low over water, and have been recorded feeding on injured moths on a newly cut lawn.
 This species is highly gregarious and forms large flocks, often with tree martins.